What happens to debt when you die?

 Examples of joint debt include:

-If, for example, your partner passed away and you’re both named on the mortgage you’ll be responsible for the remaining repayments.
 When dealing with this type of joint debt it’s always worth contacting the lender to tell them what’s happened.
 They may be able to help you arrange smaller repayments over a longer period of time to help you deal with the debt on your own.

 Secured debts